NSCC-Slovakia/NCC_HPC-FineTuning-Examples/HPC-FineTuning-Examples/README.md

 This repository provides scripts for building information retrieval tool using BGE embeddings - BGE-M3 model, to retrieve similar documents from the 20 Newsgroups dataset using an Annoy index.

 **Note:** Customize paths and file names as necessary based on your project structure and requirements.
-The tutorial scripts download data and models from the internet.
-Therefore, it is necessary to use a node with access to the internet (login node) to run this script for the first time (then downloaded files are saved in cache).
+The tutorial scripts download data and models from the internet, so it's necessary to use a node with internet access (login node) to run these scripts for the first time.
+The downloaded files will then be saved in cache for subsequent runs.